andrewangbl/company-news-collector-gpt/README.md

 ### Schema Diagram
 ![schema](./graph/schema.png)

-## Startup Tutorial for Company News Information Collector
+## Startup Tutorial for Company News Collector

-This tutorial will guide you through the setup and usage of the Company News Information Collector tool.
+This tutorial will guide you through the setup and usage of the Company News Collector tool.
 Follow these steps to get the tool up and running.

 ### Prerequisites